-Table Base Inf nformation Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Disposals A list summarising the historical cost of assets disposed of since pipeline construction was compiled based on disposals data from the following sources: • Internal FAMR (2006-2019) The historic cost of disposal over the life of the pipeline was aggregated based on the 'Description' field and populated within the 'disposals' column.
-Prior years' accumulated depreciation The prior year GMR template's 'current year accumulated depreciation' is the source for 'Prior years' accumulated depreciation'.
-Current year accumulated depreciation The 'Accumulated depreciation' and the 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
-Written down value The 'Written down value' of all assets in table 3.3.1 was aggregated.
-A reconciling difference was noted relating depreciation of the 'easements'.
-'Land and easements are required to be recorded at historical cost and not depreciated' (Guideline Land and easements Section 3.2.1).
-However, QGP follows its SGSPAA Group's accounting policy, which is to depreciate easements.
-As QGP was unable to source historical disposal information and that QGP has a low level of disposal to post the SGSPAA acquisition, QGP assumed that the disposals from the pre Alinta acquisition period is zero.
+Table Base I nformation Population Approach Caura Mathadalawa Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Disposals A list summarising the historical cost of assets disposed of since pipeline construction was compiled based on disposals data from the following sources: Internal FAMR (2006-2021) The historic cost of disposal over the life of the pipeline was aggregated based on the 'Description' field and populated within the 'disposals' column.
+Prior years' accumulated depreciation Sourced based on the aggregation of prior year GMR template's: Prior years' accumulated depreciation Current year accumulated depreciation Current year depreciation The 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
+Fair value uplift depreciation has been applied to the applicable categories in the template.
+Reversal of accumulated depreciation in the FAMR (Balance sheet entry only) upon disposal of an asset was recorded in this column of the table.
+As QGP was unable to source historical disposal information and that QGP has a low level of disposals post the SGSPAA acquisition, QGP assumed that the disposals from the pre Alinta acquisition period is zero.
+Written down value